Homemade Harissa Seasoning

-This alternative for harissa paste does not require toasting and grinding multiple types of dried chile peppers or blending wet ingredients.
-Rather, a base of 5 key harissa spices and an original blend of rose, chili and sumac is mixed for an easy homemade harissa seasoning that tastes like the familiar harissa paste and is incredibly versatile.
+A base of 5 key harissa spices and an original blend of rose, chili and sumac is mixed for an easy homemade harissa seasoning that tastes like the familiar harissa paste and is incredibly versatile.
+This harissa paste substitute does not require toasting or grinding dried chile peppers, is far cheaper than store bought pastes, and lasts in your pantry.

 homemade harissa dry spice blend.